Directed, Independent, and Senior Thesis Research

 Advanced Research (PSYC 0500)

-In advanced research projects, majors develop their own research program on a topic of interest, usually during their senior year.
+In advanced research projects, majors develop their own research program on a topic of interest.
 This project is conducted under the supervision of a faculty member and lasts from one semester to a full year.

 Senior Research (PSYC 0700)